 - Severe pain or burning in the throat, nose, eyes, ears, lips, or tongue

 - Blood in the stools

 - Burns of the esophagus (food pipe)

 - Holes in the skin or tissues under the skin

 Seek medical help right away.
-Do NOT make the person throw up unless poison control or a health care provider tells you to.
+DO NOT make the person throw up unless poison control or a health care provider tells you to.
 If the person swallowed the tar remover, give them water or milk right away, if a provider tells you to do so.
 Do NOT give anything to drink if the person has symptoms that make it hard to swallow.
-These include vomiting, convulsions, or a decreased level of alertness.
+These include vomiting, seizures, or a decreased level of alertness.

 If the person breathed in fumes, move them to fresh air right away.